eclaszlo/E05b-Scripting-and-Scenes/README.md

-# Project-Template-Godot
+# E05b-Scripting-and-Scenes

-A default Godot project template for MSCH-C220
+This is an exercise to practice scripting and scenes for my Game Technology class.